Embed This Data

 - FDI Inflow:

-Hungary’s economic freedom score is 67.3, making its economy the 48th freest in the 2013 Index.
-Its score has increased by 0.2 point, with declines in property rights, labor freedom, and freedom from corruption counterbalanced by improvements in the control of public spending and investment freedom.
-Hungary is ranked 24th out of 43 countries in the Europe region, and its overall score is well above the world average.
+Hungary’s economic freedom score is 66.8, making its economy the 54th freest in the 2015 Index.
+Its score is down by 0.2 point from last year, with declines in property rights, business freedom, fiscal freedom, and the control of public spending outweighing improvements in monetary freedom, labor freedom, and freedom from corruption.
+Hungary is ranked 25th out of 43 countries in the Europe region, and its overall score is above the world average but below the regional average.

-The income tax rate is a flat 16 percent, and the top corporate tax rate is 19 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 37.6 percent of total domestic income.
-Government spending has risen to a level equivalent to 48.4 percent of total domestic output.
-Public debt remains at about 80 percent of GDP.
-Borrowing costs have risen precipitously in light of perceived political and institutional risk.
+Hungary’s individual income tax rate is a flat 16 percent, and its top corporate tax rate is 19 percent.
+Other taxes include a value-added tax and a property tax.
+Total tax revenues equal 38.9 percent of domestic output.
+Government expenditures are equivalent to 49.7 percent of domestic income, and public debt equals 79 percent of gross domestic product.